elyhansee/nscc-guide/nsccGuidance.md

 2. Press "Add New SSH Host" / "Configure SSH Hosts"

-3. Add these two for VPN and NSCC Cluster
+3. Add these two for VPN and NSCC Cluster (If you are in NTU please ignore the jump host)

 ![ntu-jump-hots code and asipre2a code](<Screenshot 2025-12-03 103130.png>)